AdKats/AdKats/extensions/LRT-README.md

     </li>
 </ol>
 <p>
     If you have any problems installing AdKatsLRT please let me know on the MyRCON forums and I'll respond promptly.
+Purchase of this plugin carries no guarantee to continue functioning properly if DICE changes their configuration to disallow this plugin's method of parsing loadouts.
 </p>
 <HR>
 <p>